wanjohiryan/Arc3dia/README.md

 ## 🔥 What's cool about this?

 Not only do you stream games with qwantify, you get the best GPU & CPU performance optimisations, all specifically tailored for the game you're playing.

 Additionally, you get high quality 1080p@60fps streams to any browser on the same LAN or online.

+>We're on a mission to make games more accessible to all, <i>not just gamers with expensive hardware</i>.

 ## 🔄 Comparisons with other software
 >Note: qwantify is not **JUST** streaming software